markdoc/docs/pages/docs/nextjs.md

 # Get started with Markdoc
 ```

+## Options

+You can pass a few options to `withMarkdoc` to customize how the plugin behaves:

+{% table %}

+- Option
+- Type
+- Description

+---

+- `schemaPath`
+- `string`
+- Path to your Markdoc schema folder.
+See [customization](#customization) below.

+---

+- `mode`
+- `'static' | 'server'`
+- Determines whether the generated Markdoc pages use [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) or [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-static-props).

+---

+- `config`
+- `Node => Promise<Object>`
+- An asynchronous function that is called at build time.
+Values returned from this function will be merged with your `Config` object.

+{% /table %}

 ## Customization

 You can customize your Markdoc schema by creating a `/markdoc/` directory at the root of your project.
 This is where you will define your custom [nodes](/docs/nodes) and [tags](/docs/tags) and specify how they render.

 All the the files under `/markdoc/` will be automatically imported and combined into your Markdoc schema.
 If you want to control which files get included in your schema, simply create a `/markdoc/index.js` file and define the schema exports yourself.

-You can customize where this folder is imported from by passing a custom `schemaPath` to your the plugin:
+You can customize where this folder is imported from by passing a custom `schemaPath` to `withMarkdoc`:

 ```js
 module.exports = withMarkdoc({schemaPath: './path/to/your/markdoc/schema'})({